michael-grunder/cgi-relay-fuzzer/README.md

 ```

 Common flags include `--host`, `--port`, and `--kill` to control the target as
-well as `--show-last` to dump the last Redis/Relay payload every tick.
-You can
+well as `--iterations` to run a finite number of loops and `--show-last` to dump
+the last Redis/Relay payload every tick.
+You can inspect the available fuzz
-inspect the available fuzz commands and their groupings via:
+commands and their groupings via:

 ```
 bin/fuzzer --list-commands